Whiteshell Provincial Park: North Whiteshell

 The northern portion of the park may be accessed by road from the west via PR 307 at Seven Sisters Falls or Highway 44 at Rennie.
 Pointe du Bois can be reached by road via PR 313.
-Furthermore, Via Rail's Canadian serves the park at Brereton Lake, Ophir, and Winnitoba stations.
+Furthermore, Via Rail's Canadian serves the park at Brereton Lake, Ophir, and stations.

 Provincial campgrounds located in the North Whiteshell are Otter Falls, Nutimik Lake, Betula Lake, White Lake, Big Whiteshell Lake and Brereton Lake.